Recorded Summertime Series: Essential Compliance and Risk Management Policies and Procedures for Health Centers

 Once all parts of the series are available, you can purchase the full set.
 Until then, webinars are available individually.

 The webinars in this course are only available for purchase as an entire webinar series.
-The recorded version of each webinar will be available in your account within seven (7) business days of each session and you will have access to the recordings for 180 days after the conclusion of the series.
+The recorded version of each webinar will be available in your account within seven (7) business days of each session and you will have access to the recordings for 90 days after purchase.
 Once posted to your account, you can view each webinar anytime on-demand during the access period identified in your purchase confirmation.
 For additional information on viewing and accessing webinars, view our full terms and conditions here.

 All registrations made the day of a live webinar must be completed using a credit card or PayPal.
 We do not accept check payments or purchase orders for live webinars on the day of the webinar.
 If you wish to pay by check, please register in enough time for your check to reach our office; we must receive your check before we grant access to the webinar.
 If we receive your check after the live webinar, we will grant you access to the recorded webinar.
 For the most current information, please visit our FAQ page.